soundcrowd-ursula/mttkay.github.com/source/_posts/2013-08-25-functional-reactive-programming-on-android-with-rxjava.markdown

 subscription = filePathObservable.subscribe(/* Observer<String> */);
 {% endcodeblock %}

-It should be easy to see how powerful this way of expressing asynchronous computations is.
+You can see how powerful this way of expressing asynchronous computations is.
-At [SoundCloud](https://soundcloud.com) we are currently in the process of moving most of our code that relies heavily on event based and asynchronous operations to Rx observables.
-For everyone's convenience, for RxJava 0.10.1 we have contributed `AndroidSchedulers` which schedule an observer to receive callbacks on a `Handler` thread (see [rxjava-android](https://github.com/Netflix/RxJava/tree/master/rxjava-contrib/rxjava-android)).
-We also plan to open source more components that we currently use, but that are still being refined.
-For instance, we use a custom `Observer` which makes guarantees that callbacks to fragments only happen whenever the fragment is attached and the Activity is alive, thus making your own code more reliable.
+At [SoundCloud](https://soundcloud.com), we are moving most of our code that relies heavily on event-based and asynchronous operations to Rx observables.
+For convenience if using RxJava 0.10.1, we contributed `AndroidSchedulers` that schedule an observer to receive callbacks on a `Handler` thread.
+See [rxjava-android](https://github.com/Netflix/RxJava/tree/master/rxjava-contrib/rxjava-android).
+We also plan to open-source more components after we refine them.
+For example, we use a custom `Observer` that guarantees that callbacks to fragments only happen when the fragment is attached and the Activity is alive, thus making your own code more reliable.

-In a nutshell, RxJava finally makes concurrency and event based programming on Android hassle free.
+In a nutshell, RxJava finally makes concurrency and event-based programming on Android hassle free.
-It should be noted that we follow the same strategy on iOS using GitHub's [Reactive Cocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) library, since as a team we have committed ourselves to the functional reactive paradigm.
+Note that we follow the same strategy on iOS using GitHub's [Reactive Cocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) library because we have committed ourselves to the functional-reactive paradigm.
-We think it's an exciting development that leads to more stable code that is easy to unit test, and free of low level state or concurrency concerns that would otherwise take over your service objects.
+We think that it is an exciting development that leads to code that is more stable, easier to unit test, and free of low-level state or concurrency concerns that would otherwise take over your service objects.

-If you're interested to hear more about this topic, make sure to watch this [interview with our Director of Mobile Engineering on Root Access Berlin](http://backstage.soundcloud.com/2013/08/responsive-android-applications-with-sane-code/) and come see me at [DroidCon UK 2013](http://uk.droidcon.com/2013/lineup/), where I will speak about RxJava and its use in the SoundCloud application on the developer track.
+To hear more about this topic, watch this [interview with our Director of Mobile Engineering on Root Access Berlin](http://backstage.soundcloud.com/2013/08/responsive-android-applications-with-sane-code/) and come see me at [DroidCon UK 2013](http://uk.droidcon.com/2013/lineup/) where I will be speaking about RxJava and its use in the SoundCloud application on the developer track.